Achilles Tendon Problems

 How are Achilles tendon problems diagnosed?

 Your doctor can tell if you have an Achilles tendon problem by asking questions about your past health and checking the back of your leg for pain and swelling.
-The doctor may ask: How much pain do you have?
-How did your injury happen?
-Have you had other injuries in the ankle area?

 How are they treated?

 Treatment for mild Achilles tendon problems includes rest, over-the-counter pain medicine, and stretching exercises.
 You may need to wear well-cushioned shoes and change the way you play sports so that you reduce stress on the tendon.
 Early treatment works best and can prevent more injury.
+Orthotic shoe devices can also help reduce stress on the tendon.

 Even in mild cases, it can take weeks to months of rest for the tendon to repair itself.
 It's important to be patient and not return too soon to sports and activities that stress the tendon.